hashicorp/consul-template/docs/templating-language.md

 ## Nomad Functions

 Nomad service registrations can be queried using the `nomadServices` and `nomadService` functions.
-Nomad secure variables can be queried using the `nomadVarList` and `nomadVar` functions.
+Nomad variables can be queried using the `nomadVarList` and `nomadVar` functions.
 Typically these will be used from within a Nomad [template](https://www.nomadproject.io/docs/job-specification/template#nomad-services) configuration.

 ### `nomadServices`